paytm/Paytm_Drupal_Commerce_Plugin/commerce_paytm/Readme.txt

 										module like posting cart information to Paytm with checksum and getting the response etc ..,
 			* posttopaytm.php - This is the php file which is responsible for posting the form to the Paytm API.
-			* response.php - This is the php file used to receive the response from Paytm API.
 			* checksum.php - Cotains general functions to find checksum.

 ***************************************************************************************************************************